BUG Match: Guns of James Bond

 Frequently Asked Questions

-What firearms were used in the James Bond BUG match?
+What firearms were featured in the James Bond BUG match?

-The James Bond-themed BUG match featured four firearms: a Fitz Special revolver, a Beretta 418 in .25 ACP, a Walther PPK/S in .380 ACP, and an ASP pistol in 9mm Luger.
+The match featured four firearms associated with James Bond: the Fitz Special revolver, the Beretta 418 in .25 ACP, the Manurhin-made Walther PPK/S in .380 ACP, and the custom ASP pistol in 9mm Luger.

-A Fitz Special is a modified Colt revolver, typically with a bobbed hammer and a cut-down trigger guard, designed for easier concealed carry and faster deployment, representing a 'fighting revolver' concept.
+The Fitz Special is a modified Colt revolver with a bobbed hammer and cut trigger guard, representing the 'fighting revolver' concept recommended for James Bond by Geoffrey Boothroyd in early literary discussions.

 Related News